🦈 Why Do Sharks Float? The Science Behind Their Buoyancy

 🐠 Species-Specific Adaptations

-Great White Shark: A powerful long‑distance swimmer, the great white relies on a massive, oil‑rich liver that not only provides buoyancy but also stores energy to sustain migrations spanning thousands of miles across open oceans.
+Great white shark: A powerful long‑distance swimmer, the great white relies on a massive, oil‑rich liver that not only provides buoyancy but also stores energy to sustain migrations spanning thousands of miles across open oceans.

-Tiger Shark: With a broad diet and extensive range, the tiger shark’s buoyancy adaptations support movement between shallow coastal zones and deeper offshore waters, helping to moderate energy costs across habitats.
+Tiger shark: With a broad diet and extensive range, the tiger shark’s buoyancy adaptations support movement between shallow coastal zones and deeper offshore waters, helping to moderate energy costs across habitats.

-Hammerhead Shark: The hammerhead’s uniquely shaped head enhances sensory perception and may also aid stability and hydrodynamics, complementing liver‑based buoyancy in its wide‑ranging lifestyle.
+Hammerhead shark: The hammerhead’s uniquely shaped head enhances sensory perception and may also aid stability and hydrodynamics, complementing liver‑based buoyancy in its wide‑ranging lifestyle.

 These examples highlight how buoyancy adaptations differ across shark lineages.
 Beyond these well‑known cases, there are additional surprising details that reveal just how diverse shark buoyancy can be.